james-portier/james-portier.github.io/projects/kalmanFilter/kalmanFilter.md

 #### Initialize
 First we initialize the variables we'll need for to update the Kalman Filter.
 These are as follows:
-- `delta`: Constant used to calculate the initial state variance `R`
+- delta: Constant used to calculate the initial state variance `R`
 - $w_t$: Weight matrix used to calculate the initial state variance
 - $v_t$: Represents the variance of the measurement noise in the Kalman Filter
 - $\theta$: 1-d array with 2 elements that stores the state estimates